 - Only authenticated users can join meetings from Web Client

-You should enable one of the three options, otherwise, if no security option is enabled, Zoom will secure all meetings in the Waiting Room by default, and whatever your settings are in the LearnWorlds Zoom learning activity will be overridden by the settings in your Zoom account.
+You should enable one of the first two options (Meeting Passcode or Waiting Room), otherwise, Zoom will secure all meetings in the Waiting Room by default, and whatever your settings are in the LearnWorlds Zoom learning activity will be overridden by the settings in your Zoom account.

 All the upcoming and previous Live sessions are accessible under the Live Sessions administration page, where you can review & edit all the scheduled live sessions in a simple and clear calendar view (Zoom meetings and webinars appear in blue color, Webex events appear in green, and Coaching sessions in purple).